FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 </xs:element>
 ```

-### Attributes applicable to a single encoding
+### Elements applicable to a single encoding

-The example uses the the attribute `presenceAttribute` from the an external schema that is only applicable to SBE.
+The example uses the element `presenceAttribute` from the an external schema that is only applicable to SBE.
 Orchestra has a presence attribute to define whether an element in a message, group or component is required or not.
 The SBE schema allows to use the attribute in two different places, either as part of the field definition in a message or as part of a type definition, which is a level of abstraction offered by SBE to use the same type for different fields.
-Here is a snippet from an external schema for SBE that defines this attribute.
+Here is a snippet from an external schema for SBE that defines this element.

 ```xml
 <!-- Defines the place to generate presence attribute  -->